pelumi-guy/alx-low_level_programming/0x0E-structures_typedef/README.md

 # 0x0E.
 C - Structures, typedef0x0E.
 C - Structures, typedef

 ### 0. Poppy
 - Define a new type struct dog with the following elements:
 	- name, type = char *
 	- age, type = float
 	- owner, type = char *

+### 1. A dog is the only thing on earth that loves you more than you love yourself
+- Write a function that initialize a variable of type struct dog